Visitor Accommodation at Samye Ling Comprises:-¬†

-Courses take place in the back of the Temple, the back of the dining room, the¬†Chenrezig Shrine Room or the Eco-House.
+Courses take place in the back of the Temple, the back of the dining room, the lecture hall, the¬†Chenrezig Shrine Room or the Eco-House.
 Prayers, Dharma teachings and Empowerments are held in the Temple.

 All guests are welcome to attend daily prayer and meditation sessions.

-- Please try to arrive by 6pm on course arrival day (Friday), but reception will stay open late to allow more time for arrivals.
+- Please try to arrive by 6pm on course arrival day (usually Friday), though Reception will stay open late to allow more time for arrivals.

 - Please be sure to check in the next day before 10am.

-- Please tidy your room and return used sheets and pillowcases to the laundry by 11am too.
+- On the course departure day (usually Sunday) please tidy your room and return used sheets and pillowcases to the laundry by 11am.

 Five Golden Rules